Crown-Commercial-Service/ccs-scale-cat-buyer-ui/README.md

 This is designed as a starting app for the development team to build on and take foreward (and update this README appropriately).

-Basic steps to get this skeleton framework setup:
+These were the tasks completed to get the app to the current state:

-1. Create the Symfony App
+1. Symfony app was setup
-Followed the steps here - https://symfony.com/doc/current/setup.html.
+ * Followed the steps here - https://symfony.com/doc/current/setup.html.
 `curl -sS https://get.symfony.com/cli/installer | bash`
-`symfony new --full ccs-scale-cat-buyer-ui`
+ * `symfony new --full ccs-scale-cat-buyer-ui`

-2. Add a manifest.yml
+2. manifest.yml was added
-This tells it to use the [CloudFoundry PHP Buildpack](https://docs.cloudfoundry.org/buildpacks/php/index.html).
+ * This tells it to use the [CloudFoundry PHP Buildpack](https://docs.cloudfoundry.org/buildpacks/php/index.html).

-3. Add PHP buildpack configuration
+3. PHP buildpack configuration was added
-Added the `.bp-config/options.json` to override some buildpack defaults.
+ * Added the `.bp-config/options.json` to override some buildpack defaults.
 See [PHP Buildpack Configuration](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-config.html) for more details.

 ## Useful CloudFoundry commands